-I am a culture-focused writer and journalist based in Florence, Italy.
-Born and raised in Mississippi, I’m now in my sixth year of Italian living, where I enjoy the (strangely complementary) missions of both sharing the best of my adopted city and country and debunking the myth of the dolce vita.
+I am a writer and cultural journalist based in Florence, Italy.
+Born and raised in Mississippi, I’m now in my sixth year of Italian living, and I enjoy the (strangely complementary) missions of both sharing the best of my adopted city and country and debunking the myth of the dolce vita.

 Photo credit: @MarcoBadiani